Why Shares of FedEx Are Falling Today

 *Stock Advisor returns as of December 1, 2019

+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
 Lou Whiteman owns shares of FedEx.
-The Motley Fool owns shares of and recommends FedEx.
+The Motley Fool owns shares of and recommends Amazon and FedEx.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.